webplatformco/.github/profile/README.md

 ## Who are you?

-The core founding team includes experienced web standards designers and architects with a proven track record and deep tenure across multiple W3C Working Groups, the TAG and AB, and broad expertise spanning many areas of the web platform.
+The core founding team includes highly experienced web standards designers and architects with a proven track record and deep tenure across multiple standards groups, review bodies such as the TAG and the W3C Advisory Board, and broad, hands-on expertise spanning multiple web platform areas.

 We also collaborate with a larger network of independent web platform designers who bring specialized expertise in particular technologies.

 ### Are you a consortium?
 Or a Working Group?